openvinotoolkit/openvino/src/plugins/auto/docs/architecture.md

 The `ov::hint::performance_mode` property enables you to specify a performance option for AUTO to be more efficient for particular use cases, while the `CUMULATIVE_THROUGHPUT` hint enables running inference on multiple devices at once for higher throughput.

 With CUMULATIVE_THROUGHPUT, AUTO loads the model to all available devices in the candidate list.
-Then, it runs inference, choosing devices based on their priority.
+Then, it runs inference on-device based on the device's priority.

 ### Runtime fallback